 If there is no adverse reaction after this time, proceed as planned.
 If your cat’s skin burns or blisters, she is sensitive to ACV.
 Keep it far away in the future.

 If you wish to use ACV topically, you’ll need a bowl of warm water.
 An ACV topical mix contains the vinegar and water using a ratio of 50:50.
 Using a soft flannel, rub this mixture all over your cat.
 They can lick the ACV from their fur too, as it’s sufficiently diluted.

 It’s also possible to mix ACV with water, and create a spray bottle.
 This is arguably the simplest method, and it also doubles up as a cleaning product.

 Can a Cat be Bathed in Apple Cider Vinegar?

-If an ACV solution is applied without delicacy or finesse, it can be dangerous.
-This is especially prevalent when cleaning the eyes and ears.
+If an ACV solution is applied without delicacy, it can be risky.
+This is a problem when cleaning the eyes and ears.
 Gentle hands and manageable doses are crucial to the effectiveness of ACV.